4neesh/DevBlog/src/blogInProgress/099_learningAngular3.md

     </div>
 </form>
 ```
-We then connect the controls using a directive: formControlName
+We then connect the controls using a directive: formControlName.
+FormControlName will map the value we pass into the form to the component formGroup.

 ```html
 <form [formGroup]="myForm">